LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 So where do you start?
 Well, the best option is to head into the Weapon and Shield skill-tree and grab a few key perks.
 First up, there's Shield Wall, a very classic tank-style ability that lets you build up guard whilst blocking attacks.
 It does consume stamina, so can't be held up indefinitely, but it will help protect Cassandra.

-What's more, there's no healing spells in Dragon Age: Inquisition, instead, each class gets a different way to mitigate damage, and, for Warriors, that's by building up guard.
-Guard operates as an additional layer of health, that, unlike barriers, the Mage equivalent, don't degrade over time, essentially allowing a skilful tank to operate with almost double their standard health.
+What's more, there are no healing spells in Dragon Age: Inquisition, instead, each class gets a different way to mitigate damage, and, for Warriors, that's by building up guard.
+Guard operates as an additional layer of health, that, unlike barriers, the Mage equivalent, don't degrade over time, essentially allowing a skillful tank to operate with almost double their standard health.

 That's the basics from the Weapon and Shield tree.
 There's plenty more you could pick up later on, however.
 The upgrades to both Shield Wall and Payback Strike are decent, and the final skill, Turn the Blade, simply provides you with greater defensive power.
 If I had to choose a path to go down to get Turn the Blade, I'd say the right path, so that you also pick up Lunge and Slash, an ability that allows you to close the gaps to opponents, and keep Cassandra in the centre of the fight.